bunchc/base-hardening-formula/readme.md

 This is a SaltStack formula to provide basic 'first step' server hardening.

 Specifically it:
-- Removes write access from system folders and commands

 - Disables coredumps via limits
 - Sets a number of ```net.ipv4.*``` values to sane defaults
 - Hardens SSH